clairvy/terraform_from_gcp/README.md

 * make tf file to import
 * show command to import
-* show property to merge to tf file from output of plan
+* [Not implemented yet] show property to merge to tf file from output of plan

 ## Prerequirements